URL "Prettifying" and Encryption

 You’ll see that all links looks the same – the only way to see which link type is used is the number of parameters.
 Note that it is still possible to add additional parameters.
 You’ll just lose some of the prettiness:

-To prevent users from messing with the links, you can choose to distribute encrypted links instead of clear text links.
-An added benefit is that these encrypted links are also quite a bit shorter than the original links.
+To prevent users from messing around with the links, you can choose to distribute encrypted links instead of clear text links.
+An added benefit is that these encrypted links are that they also quite a bit shorter than the original links.
 That’s because known parts (like Action=StartSurvey) are replaced by placeholders.

 This link for example: